zack-bitcoin/amoveo/README.md

 A lightning blockchain with oracles.

-This is one possible implementatin of the æternity vision: [æternity](https://aeternity.com).
+This is one possible implementation of the æternity vision: [æternity](https://aeternity.com).

 ### Compiling and Runing
 You will need Erlang and a couple of libraries.
 Please follow instructions: